Docs

 How stable is it?

-pockethost.io and PocketHost are highly stable, with over 99.9% uptime.
-Any outages are documented in the system health megathread.
+pockethost.io and PocketHost are highly stable, with over 99.964% uptime (see Status Page).
+Any outages are documented in our Discord Community.

 How often does my data get backed up?